Religious significance of rice in India: Festivals

 Festivals are linked to pre-sowing, sowing, pre-transplanting, transplanting, invoking the rain gods, protecting and pre-harvesting.
 Pongal was the biggest and still the most celebrated festival in India.
 On the day of Makara Sankranthi, cows and bullocks are washed and beautifully decorated, clothed, horns painted, decked with flowers and fed with Pongal recognising their total involvement in the agricultural process of giving milk and tilling the land.

 In Coorg district in Karnataka, a festival called the Huttari festival with 'pudda ari' is celebrated during the rice harvest season, during January, with great fervour.
 There is no Brahmin interference at the time as the celebration which held for a number of days after tasting fresh rice includes consumption of brandy and pork, widely as part of the celebrations.

+During the harvest season in Kerala, "niraputhari" rituals are held in temples, where new rice (puthari) is offered to the deity.